mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages.
 These cryptographic security properties are Forward Secrecy (FS) and Post-Compromise Security (PCS).

-FS means that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the compromised client.
+FS means that access to all encrypted traffic history combined with access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the compromised client.
 Note that this means that clients have the extremely important role of deleting appropriate